-On receipt of any change of address, Pupil Services will recalculate the home to school distances for any school where they are on the waiting list.
+On receipt of any change of address, Newham School Admissions and Appeals Team will recalculate the home to school distances for any school where they are on the waiting list.

-If they are applying for a year 7 or reception class for next September entry, if the address change is prior to the national closing date 31 October and 15 January respectively preceding entry, it will be used to determine the offer or alternative allocation for national offer day in March and April.
+If they are applying for a year 7 or reception class for next September entry, and the address change is prior to the national closing date 31 October and 15 January respectively preceding entry, it will be used to determine the offer or alternative allocation for national offer day in March and April.

-If the change is after the national closing date it will be used as a correspondence address only until the day after national of offer day, at which point it will then be used as the address for admissions purposes.
+If the change is after the national closing date it will be used as a correspondence address only until the day after national offer day, at which point it will then be used as the address for admissions purposes.

-If Pupil Services are not notified of an address change, in writing by the family to (pupil.services@newham.gov.uk), the Council cannot be held responsible for correspondence being sent to a child's previous address or the child's priority for a placement being incorrect.
+If Newham School Admissions and Appeals Team are not notified of an address change in writing by the family to schooladmissions@newham.gov.uk the Council cannot be held responsible for correspondence being sent to a child's previous address or the child's priority for a placement being incorrect.

-If a child changes home address to live temporarily or permanently with another person other than their parent/carer named on the application, even if this person is a family member, Pupil Services will need proof of the change of parental responsibility before the address change will be applied.
+If a child changes home address to live temporarily or permanently with another person other than their parent/carer named on the application, even if this person is a family member, Newham School Admissions and Appeals Team will need proof of the change of parental responsibility before the address change will be applied.